 Artist Statement

-Working across video, light-based sculpture, and painting, my work explores elemental rhythms and forces of nature — light, wind, gravity, tides, and the dimension of time.
-These works blur the lines between the material and immaterial, creating spaces where the ephemeral and the timeless coexist.
+Working across video, light-based sculpture, and painting, my work explores elemental rhythms and forces of nature — light, wind, gravity, tides, and the unfolding of time.
+These works blur the lines between the material and immaterial, creating spaces where the ephemeral and the primordial coexist.

 By dissolving boundaries between traditional media and technological processes, I create sensory environments that are both intimate and expansive.
-Across all my work, I seek to open thresholds into deeper perception, where the invisible becomes tangible and the fleeting points to the eternal.
+Across all my work, thresholds into deeper perception emerge, where the invisible becomes tangible and fleeting experience opens into presence.

 Diana Lehr